cdaringe/eink-dashboard/apps/dashboard-host/readme.md

 ## architecture

 1. The host process--in idle state--is a very thin server that serves:
-   1. e-ink ready images over http
+   1. e-ink ready images over http via `/dashboard` (latest) and `/dashboard/:name` (specific dashboard)
    2. an optional [../web-dashboard](../web-dashboard/) as the source of screenshotted e-ink images
+2. On an interval (hourly by default), the host generates all dashboard images:
+   - `airquality.png` - Air quality monitoring dashboard
+   - `onion.png` - The Onion news headlines
+   - `recipes.png` - Recipe recommendations
+   - `snapshot.png` - Legacy filename for the most recent image
+3. On-demand generation: If a specific dashboard image is requested but doesn't exist, it's generated automatically
-2. On an interval, the host create a child process to capture new snapshots.
-The snapshot process has few major components, by default:
+4. The snapshot process has few major components:
    1. An optional webapp.
 The webapp is developed in [../web-dashboard](../web-dashboard/), but at runtime, only compiled static assets are hosted and accessed by the snapshot script.
 This keeps